Enari Tuala: 2020

 Tuala joined the Newcastle Knights on a one-year contract ahead of the 2020 season.

 Tuala played 20 games for Newcastle in the 2020 NRL season and scored 11 tries.
 He played in Newcastle's first finals game since 2013 which was a 46-20 loss against South Sydney in the elimination final.

 2021

 In round 20 of the 2021 NRL season, Tuala scored a hat-trick for Newcastle in a 34-24 victory over Canberra.

 In round 22, he scored two tries for Newcastle in a 16-14 victory over Cronulla-Sutherland.

 In week one of the 2021 Finals Series, Tuala scored a hat-trick for Newcastle in their 20-28 loss against Parramatta in the elimination final.

 2022

 In round 21 of the 2022 NRL season, Tuala scored two tries for Newcastle in a 14-10 victory over fellow cellar dwellers the Wests Tigers.

 On 16 August, it was announced that Tuala had been stood down from the Newcastle club for not meeting team standards.
 Tuala had played in the club's loss against Brisbane in round 22 but failed to make the team bus which was heading to the airport the next morning.

+2023

+Tuala was limited to only six matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.

+2024

+After playing in 87 matches for the Knights, Tuala parted ways with the club at the end of the season.

+On November 4, Tuala signed a 2-year deal with the Canterbury Bulldogs.